Estimated Read Time: 7 Minutes

 Google’s ranking algorithm is a closely held secret and no one outside of that company knows exactly how it works.
 There is a general consensus among SEOs however, that the proximity of a business to the point of search and lots of high-quality local citations (online business mentions by name and address, name and phone number, or website) are key ingredients (among others) to gaining visibility on maps.

 One of the easiest and least expensive ways to ensure listing accuracy is to employ the services of a local data aggregator or a local citation building service.

 Who Are The Local Data Aggregators?

-There are three data aggregators in the United States:
+There are three main local data aggregators in the United States: